JunshengFu/tracking-with-Extended-Kalman-Filter/README.md

 # **Pedestrian Tracking with Kalman Filter**

-Utilize LIDAR and RADAR data for pedestrian tracking based on the Kalman Filter framework.
+Utilize fused data from both LIDAR and RADAR sensors for pedestrian tracking based on the Extended Kalman Filter framework.

 ---